Aditya01000/pig-game/README.md

 npm install
 ```

-💿️ Run this project in live-server with `npm run start` but if you dont have live-server install then it with `npm install -g live-server`
+💿️ Run this project in live-server with `npm run start` but if you don't have live-server install then it with `npm install -g live-server`

 ```sh
 npm run dev